Jason-B-Jiang/where-is-iss/README.md

 2. **AWS CLI configured for use with your AWS account** (ex: with an access key assigned to your IAM user): https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html

 ## Set-up:
-**The steps below outline how to programatically deploy this project to your AWS account.**
+**These steps outline how to programatically deploy this project to your AWS account.**

 1. Clone this repo to your machine and switch directory to the repo
 ```